Haku8866/URCL/README.md

 @MWSP states that the stack pointer should be multi-word, if necessary.
 @MWADDR states that memory addresses and memory pointers should be multi-word, if necessary.
 @MWLABEL states that labels should be multi-word, if necessary.
 @MWFULL is **full** multiword.
-This means a 1-bit CPU could run a program like this:
+This means an 8-bit CPU could run a program like this:
 ```
-BITS 16
+BITS == 16
 IMM $1 2000
 IMM $2 3000
 MLT $3 $2 $1
 OUT %NUMB $3
 ```
-Note that because I don't have multi-word translations for all instructions, @MWFULL programs will end up being very long.
+@MWFULL programs will end up being very long, due to the nature of multiword because for operations like BGE, you must check each word of each operand, which takes many instructions.
+As a reference, the sample program above expands to 56 URCL instructions when compiled to `BITS == 8`.

 # What it does
 You can think of this is a framework to help you easily compile URCL to your ISA without starting from the ground up.